acttoreact/ts-node-boilerplate/README.md

 # Node Boilerplate

-Node Boilerplate from BinPar TypeScript Projects
+Node Boilerplate for A2r TypeScript Projects